-If you’re thinking about couples therapy in Denver, this guide will assist you in understanding what to expect and how to locate the best therapist for your needs.
+If you’re considering couples therapy in Denver, this guide will help you understand what to expect and how to find the best therapist for your needs.

 Understanding Couples Counseling